Rlx 1.2.0

 Sequencer Settings

-The Sequencer Settings menu defines the default values for notes, velocity, and step length within the sequencer:
+The Sequencer Settings menu defines the default values for notes, velocity, and behavior within the sequencer:

 • Default Note: Specifies the default note value, which can be set anywhere from C-2 to G8.